Polkadot-Blockchain-Academy/pba-content/syllabus/0-Miscellaneous/0-Security/2-security_awareness_slides.md

 Notes:
 A lot is at stake, even when an opportunist strikes - for most people our entire lives are on our devices these days.
-Losing a device can mean lost, and potentially compromised, second factor authentication - locking you out, but letting a crook in, but also the poential exposure of your wallet seeds, along with whatever is signed in.
+Losing a device can mean lost, and potentially compromised, second factor authentication - locking you out, but letting a crook in, but also the potential exposure of your wallet seeds, along with whatever is signed in.

 Lost or stolen keys and ID documents pose an increased physical threat: the leak of your home address and the means to access it, which can also extend to workplaces or infrastructure locations